Eric9010/tp/docs/DeveloperGuide.md

 **Extensions**

 * 1a.
-The add request is not the specified format.
+The add request is not in the specified format.
-    * 3a1.
+    * 1a1.
 CareerConnect shows an error message.

       Use case ends.